simright/pycg3d/README.rst

-pycg3d - a pure python package for Computation Geometry of 3D
+pycg3d - a package for 3D Computation Geometry
 =======================

 This package is for computation geometry functions like: